freddurst1805/facebook-events-auto-inviter/README.md

 - On the top left corner click the button "**Load unpackaged extension**".
 - Select the folder containing the manifest.json and other files.
 - Enjoy it !

+Link to the version for LinkedIn : https://github.com/freddurst1805/linkedin-events-auto-inviter